bwnuk/calendar/README.md

 # Calendar
 Android calendar app made for class at university.
+Simple app to add events to calendar.
+Events are marked on specific days.

 ## Version:
 - Android 6.0 (Marshmallow)